Thomasian Welcome Walk: Virtual walk

-UAAP Opening Ceremony
+UAAP opening ceremony

 In 2016, the university hosted the UAAP Season 79 opening ceremonies in the campus.
 Student-athletes from all sporting disciplines of all the member schools passed through the arch.
 The parade moved straight to Rizal Lane, past the statue of Miguel de Benavides, and through to the Plaza Mayor.
 This was promptly followed by a 10-minute fireworks display from atop the Main Building.

 It was done again when the university hosted the UAAP Season 88 opening ceremonies in 2025, this time with an accompanying drone show.
-Athletes turned left from the Plaza Mayor towards the University of Santo Tomas Field where the opening ceremonies took place.
+Athletes turned left from the Plaza Mayor towards the University of Santo Tomas Field, where the opening ceremonies took place.

 Postponements

 In 2009, the Walk was postponed for more than a month because of the cases of Influenza A(H1N1) virus in the campus.
 In 2012, like the previous years, the Walk was postponed several times because of bad weather.
 Originally scheduled on June 28, it was held on September 24 at the UST Quadricentennial Pavilion.
 The Walk, for the first time, was divided into two batches as the venue could not accommodate all freshmen students.
-The first batch was held in the morning and it was participated by students from the Arts and Letters, Engineering, Commerce and Business Administration, Tourism and Hospitality Management, Science, Music, and Education High School.
-The Walk for the second batch took place immediately after.
+Since then, more postponements of the Welcome Walk were observed, most recently in 2026.